-Workshop on Early Modern German History
+Workshop on Medieval/Early Modern German History

 The workshop provides the opportunity to discuss work-in-progress as well as theoretical and methodological approaches.
 Previous themes have included artistic and literary representations, medicine and musicology, as well as political, social, economic and religious history.
-Contributions are also welcome from those wishing to range outside the period generally considered as ‘early modern' and those engaged in comparative research on other parts of early modern Europe.
+Contributions are also welcome from those wishing to range outside the period generally considered as ‘early modern' and those engaged in comparative research on other parts of early modern or medieval Europe.

 The meeting is organized as a series of themed panels, each introduced by a panel chair and consisting of two to three short papers followed by discussion.
 The point of the papers is to present new findings or work-in-progress in summary form, rather than extended detailed discussion.
 Accordingly, participants are encouraged to keep to 15 minutes, highlight major findings or questions, and indicate how work might develop in the future.

-Calls for Papers will be posted here every other fall for the workshop taking place the following spring.
+Calls for Papers will be posted here every fall for the workshop taking place the following spring.
 Doctoral students from North America (USA and Canada) who wish to present at the workshop can apply for two travel funding grants provided by the GHI Washington.
 Please indicate your interest in this grant in your application.